Sahir8gill/sahir8gill.github.io/about.md

 | Mathematics I (Multivariable Calculus)      | Fall '18 |
 | Mathematics II (Linear Algebra & Complex Analysis)      | Spring '18     |
 | Calculus (Work Integrated Learning Program) | Fall '17      |

-As of August 2018, I am also involved in working towards the upliftment of the economically challenged community around campus by providing educational assistance to children living there on a bi-weekly basis.
-This project is undertaken by [Nirmaan](https://www.facebook.com/goanirmaan/ "Facebook Page"){:target="_blank"} and I specifically work under Project Lamani.
-More details about [Nirmaan]({{ sahir8gill.github.io }}/assets/Nirmaan Newsletter.pdf){:target="_blank"}.

 In the academic year 2017-2018, I worked as the editor for campus' annual [magazine](http://www.bits-pilani.ac.in/Uploads/Goa_Upload/SIZZLING_SANDS_2016-2017.pdf "Read"){:target="_blank"}.